 10 Days That Changed America: The Homestead Strike 2006 44min

 A major depression, worse than the Great Depression of the 1930s, shook the US from 1873-1878.
 By the US centenary, a nationwide working class rebellion brought the country to a standstill in the summer of 1877.
-Eighty thousand railroad workers walked out, joined by hundreds of thousands of Americans outraged by the excesses of the railroad companies and the misery of a four-year economic depression.
-At this time, the power and control of the railroad companies played the same role as steel, auto and oil corporations later played.
-Police, state militia, and finally federal troops were used for the first time to crush the workers uprising, shooting down unarmed strikers and allies, leaving more than one hundred dead and thousands injured.
+Eighty thousand railroad workers walked out, joined by over 500,000 other workers outraged by the excesses of the railroad companies and the starvation wages from a four-year economic depression.
+At that time, the power and control of the railroad companies played the same role as steel, auto and oil corporations later played.
+Police, state militia, and finally federal troops were used for the first time to crush the workers uprising, shooting down unarmed strikers and allies, leaving more than two hundred dead and thousands injured.
 The Great Uprising inaugurated a new era of conflict over the meaning of America in the industrial age.
 As a result the railway unions were destroyed.

 “To see this film is to enter a world of marvelous colors and remarkable drawings . . .
 Then you realize that the most violent incident in American labor history, and one of the most important ever, has just been carefully explained. . . .
 Don’t go see 1877 because you think you need a history lesson . . .
 Go because you want to see what a vanished industrial world looks like, and how a revolutionary moment in America feels.”
 Paul Buhle, The Guardian